port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/examples.md

 ## Mapping files and file contents

-In the following example you will ingest dependencies from a package.json file in your GitLab repository to Port, you may use the following Port blueprint definitions and integration configuration:
+The following example shows how to ingest dependencies from a `package.json` file in your GitLab repository into Port.
+You can use the following Port blueprint definitions and integration configuration:

 <PackageBlueprint/>